Skip to main content

 You can:

-• interact with and read code
+• interact with, read and write code

 • carry out baseline repair activities